AscendNTNU/wg-ui/README.md

 sudo ./bin/wireguard-ui --log-level=debug --dev-ui-server http://localhost:5000
 ```

+### Running Wireguard

+In this project, we use the binary that is created by building the project (`make build`).
+Then run the binary with the flags that is outputed with the command `./wireguard-ui -h`

 ## Setting up Nginx as reverse proxy, and oauth2-proxy as authenticator with Google as provider

 Notes: